Yandex Cloud

 To view passwords, you need the lockbox.payloadViewer role.

-You can request the cluster ID with the list of clusters in the folder.
-You can request the user name with the list of users in the cluster.
+You can get the cluster ID with the list of clusters in the folder.
+You can get the username with the list of users in the cluster.

 export IAM_TOKEN="<IAM_token>"